haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 Our modelling here was based partially on models (from AlphaFold), which brings another level of complexity.
 Clearly some domains show much more variability in their positions, which might explain why they are not seen in the cryo-EM density.

-And finally, using the cryo-EM data to pre-orient molecules prior to docking seems to be a better strategy in this particular case.
+Using the cryo-EM data to pre-orient molecules prior to docking helps in the modelling of this complex system.

-<hr><hr>
-## Alternative runs

-Try to identify from the runs described in this tutorial the heavily violated cross-links and remove them from the restraints list.
-Repeat the docking and check if this affects the position of the various domains (especially for Strategy 1).

 <hr><hr>